albar965/littlenavmap-manual/en/MAPDISPLAY.md

 The width of all range rings can be changed in the dialog `Options` on the tab `Map Display`.

+Note that the menu item is disabled if range rings are hidden on the map (menu `View` -> `User Features`).
+The menu item is suffixed with the text `hidden on map` if this is the case.

 #### ![Show Navaid range](../images/icons/navrange.png "Show Navaid range") Show Navaid range {#show-navaid-range}

 Show a ring around the clicked radio navaid \(VOR or NDB\) indicating the navaid's range.
 A label shows ident and frequency and the ring color indicates the navaid type.

+Note that the menu item is disabled if range rings are hidden on the map (menu `View` -> `User Features`).
+The menu item is suffixed with the text `hidden on map` if this is the case.

 #### ![Remove Range Ring](../images/icons/rangeringoff.png "Remove Range Ring") Remove Range Ring {#remove-range-ring}